KELLY is described as "at

-RKB began its long association with the Adirondack region in 1986.
+RKB began its unique association with the Adirondack region in 1986.
 Invited as Artists-in-Residence to the Lake Placid Center for

-the Arts in upstate New York, the Company has been in residence every
+the Arts in upstate NY, the Company has been in residence every

 and developed extensive dance programs for rural youth in Clinton, Franklin,